pedrsntana/MagicQL/readme.md

 npm install
 ```

-Create a file in `config`, name `default.json`.
+Create a folder named `config` in the root folder, and file named inside it `default.json`.
 In this file you're going to input your DB information, according to the following structure:

 ### MongoDB: